Jonathan Fabrizio

 In International Journal on Document Analysis and Recognition

-Abstract In this paper, we propose a text detection algorithm which is hybrid and multi-scale.
+In this paper, we propose a text detection algorithm which is hybrid and multi-scale.
 First, it relies on a connected component-based approach: After the segmentation of the image, a classification step using a new wavelet descriptor spots the letters.
 A new graph modeling and its traversal procedure allow to form candidate text areas.
 Second, a texture-based approach discards the false positives.
 Finally, the detected text areas are precisely cut out and a new binarization step is introduced.
+The main advantage of our method is that few assumptions are put forward.
+Thus, “challenging texts” like multi-sized, multi-colored, multi-oriented or curved text can be localized.
+The efficiency of TextCatcher has been validated on three different datasets: Two come from the ICDAR competition, and the third one contains photographs we have taken with various daily life texts.
+We present both qualitative and quantitative results.

 Continue reading